 Fall is usually wetter, so the ground should be softer and more workable.
 Too, this time of year, you can also find bargains on soils and compost as garden centers are prepping themselves for the end of the season.

 To expand your garden, choose your spot, then mow the grass as low as possible.
 Using an edger or spade, create a division between your lawn and your new garden spot.
 Once this is done, cover the area with plastic or mulch to kill the grass and discourage weeds.
-Alternately, you can also place a thick layer of newspaper over the area and cover that with compost and mulch.
+Alternatively, you can also place a thick layer of newspaper over the area and cover that with compost and mulch.

 Come spring, your new bed will be ready for planting!